xraypy/xraylarch/doc/xasviewer/overview.rst

 Basic Layout, GUI Controls, and XAS Data Management
 =========================================================

-Each XAS Spectra or Goup of data will be displayed in a list of Specta of the main XAS Viewer window.
+Each XAS Spectra or Group of data will be displayed in a list of Spectra of the main XAS Viewer window.
 This list will show the "File Name" for each spectra/group which will usually be derived from the name of the file from which the data was read.
 Since a data files might give multiple spectra and